🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 What retail audit software actually does in 2026

 Retail audit software replaces the clipboard, the spreadsheet, and the photo buried in a text message with one mobile app that standardizes the store walk, captures photo proof, scores the location, and turns every failed item into a corrective task with an owner and a deadline.
-That last step is the whole point.
-Collecting audit data is easy.
-Driving it to closure is the part most teams still do in email.

 The category now treats these capabilities as table stakes:

-• Customizable checklists with drag-and-drop builders for store walks, planogram checks, brand-standard audits, and loss-prevention sweeps.
+• Customizable checklists with drag-and-drop builders for store walks, planogram checks, brand-standard audits, and loss-prevention sweeps

-• Offline mode that syncs when connectivity returns, because backrooms and stockrooms have dead zones.
+• Offline mode that syncs when connectivity returns, because backrooms and stockrooms have dead zones

-• Real-time dashboards showing live compliance scores and location-level breakdowns.
+• Real-time dashboards showing live compliance scores and location-level breakdowns

-• Corrective-action workflows that auto-create tasks from non-compliant items.
+• Corrective-action workflows that auto-create tasks from non-compliant items

 Buyer criteria: photo-proof, weighted scoring, conditional visibility, multi-format support

-A multi-format retail chain should evaluate audit software on five criteria that listicles skip: scoring logic that separates critical from cosmetic, conditional visibility so one template fits every store format, corrective-action closure inside the same app, pricing that does not penalize adding district managers, and rollout speed.
-Checklist count is not on the list.
-Every platform has enough checklists.
+A multi-format retail chain should evaluate audit software on five criteria that listicles skip: scoring logic that separates critical from cosmetic, conditional visibility so one template fits every store format, corrective-action closure inside the same app, pricing that doesn't penalize adding district managers, and rollout speed.

 Use this as your decision framework: